PythWare/Katsuki-Engine/README.md

 If you have python 3 and pillow installed you should be able to run Katsuki Engine by double clicking main.pyw.
 If it doesn't work open cmd in the directory and type `python main.pyw'

 Don't remove taildata, taildata section will explain this

+Make sure to read KE_Guide.txt if you intend to mod AOT2.

 # Main GUI